Techcyte/devkit/docs/guides/bulk-import-tool/index.md

 ## II.
 Prerequisites
 In order to use the Bulk Import Tool you'll need:
 - A Techcyte account with appropriate permission (Lab admin OR Lab user)
-- The experimental company "Bulk import tool" feature flag turned on
+- The "Bulk import tool" feature flag turned on

 ## III.
 Step-by-Step Instructions
 We'll need to: select the files you want to upload, optionally redact PHI, keep/remove overview/label images, upload, and assign to a case.